vika95viktoria/callmanager/README.md

 separate rows.
 The telephone number will be placed in the first row.

-# How to run
+## How to run

 Simply execute mvn tomcat7:deploy to run the application.

-# Available endpoints
+## Available endpoints

 There is only one available endpoint: POST /callmanager/calls.
 Endpoints accept json representation of the call, containing information about first and second name and the phone number.
 Example:

 {"firstName":"Mary", "lastName":"Brown", "telephone":"+351234567554"}

+## How to change folder for the files with call information

+By default all information will be written into D:/callmanager/callinfo/ folder.
+If you want to change the folder, just change the property "file.folder" in application.properties file